mnett0/CryptoMoneyTicker/README.md

       47  const char* ssid = "yourSSID";
       48  const char* password = "yourPASSWORD";

-* Enter the 5 crypto-currencies of your choice:
+* Enter the 5 crypto-currency of your choice:

 Go to [listings](https://api.coinmarketcap.com/v2/listings/) then CTRL+F to launch the search tool, then type the name of the desired currency, take its {id}.
 And finally follow the instructions from line 73